 In other research, states with higher spending on nutrition assistance report fewer “low-need” individuals who have transitioned to nursing homes, which saves taxpayers significant money.
 Evidence-based falls prevention and chronic disease self-management programs, initially piloted under the OAA, are now common strategies to reduce emergency room visits, hospitalizations, and skilled nursing facility placements, therefore curbing health care costs., Other studies show that older adults who live in states with higher social services funding have better health outcomes on a variety of measures, including fewer people reporting activity limitations during the previous month.
 Chronic disease self-management programs that focus on creating individualized action plans to train older adults in managing their chronic conditions prevent avoidable hospitalizations and improve health outcomes.
 In combination with home-delivered or congregate meals, these programs sustain independent living.

 Yet as can be seen in Figure 1, since 2004, funding for social services that improve quality of life and reduce longer-term health care costs has been on a flat or declining trajectory.
 In 2015, the GAO estimated that 83 percent of older “food insecure” adults did not receive meal services, and two-thirds of older adults who reported difficulty with walking, dressing, bathing and other basic life activities received either no services or very limited help.
 Public funding continues to plummet relative to steadily rising need.
 In stark contrast, Medicare expenditures have doubled since 2004.
+Because most older Americans want to avoid living in a nursing home, the social model of assisted living has emerged and the number of assisted living facilities has grown exponentially in the last 20 years.
+As more people live in assisted living, they need the support of OAA long-term care ombudsmen to resolve problems and get the medical and social services needed to stay more independent and avoid unnecessary hospitalizations or a move to a nursing home.

 These sharply diverging spending line items are on track to continue, unless a strategy to shift to lower-cost, community-focused service delivery systems is implemented during the next five to 10 years.
 If current spending distribution patterns are not re-thought, OAA funding—which is determined annually by Congress and not adjusted for the growing population or increasing costs—will buy fewer and fewer services.
 This ongoing disinvestment in social services that support long-term health and independence could ultimately contribute to acceleration of health care spending among older adults—particularly those whose needs extend beyond medical care to ongoing assistance with the basics of daily life.